sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 `burnin = 200`, `sampfreq = 2`, and `nsample = 500`.
 These last three options will lead to a much shorter MCMC, with a total of 1,200 iterations.
 Run the MCMC sampling twice and check for convergence using the ESS, histograms, and trace plots.
-How long does it take for the sampling to complete?
-Can you estimate how long would it take to run the analysis using 2,020,000 iterations, as long as for the approximate method you have used in the main part of this tutorial?
+How long does it take to complete the sampling?
+Can you estimate how long it would take to run the analysis using 2,020,000 iterations, as long as for the approximate method you have used in the main part of this tutorial?
 Did the two chains converge despite the low number of iterations?

 ### 3. Change fossil calibrations
 There is some controversy over whether †Sahelantrhopus, used to set the minimum bound for the human-chimp divergence, is indeed part of the human lineage.
-The next (younger) fossil in the human lineage is †Orrorin which dates to around 6 Ma.
+The next (younger) fossil in the human lineage is †Orrorin, which dates to around 6 Ma.
 Modify file `data/10s.tree` and change the calibration in the human-chimp node to `B(0.057, 0.10, 0.01, 0.2)`.
 Also, change the calibration on the root node to `B(542 0.615, 1.315, 0.01, 0.05)`.
 Now, run the MCMC analysis
-with the approximate method and again sampling from the prior.
+with the approximate method (sampling from the posterior) and also sampling from the prior.
 Are there any substantial differences in the posterior distributions of times under the new fossil calibrations?
 Which nodes are affected?
 How bad is the truncation effect among the calibration densities and the prior?

 ### 4. Compare calibration densities and prior densities
 This is a difficult exercise.
 Use R to plot the prior densities of times sampled using MCMC.
-Now try to work out how to overlay the calibration densities onto the plots.
+Now, try to work out how to overlay the calibration densities onto the plots.
 First, write functions that calculate the calibration densities.
 The `dunif` function in R is useful to plot uniform calibrations.
 Functions `sn::dsn` and `sn::dst` (in the `sn` package) are useful to plot